 - Pupils will be given approximately 5 days to complete and hand in their homework at the discretion of the teacher e.g. set on a Wednesday and handed in on a Monday.

 - Homework will be matched to individual children’s needs.

-- Homework will be marked weekly in readiness for the next week’s task.
+- Homework will be marked weekly (where appropriate) in readiness for the next week’s task.
 Pupils may be required to respond to marking and may need to edit and improve their work.

 - Homework will be monitored by the teacher on the due date.
 The schools Behaviour Policy will be followed if children do not complete homework tasks to the required standard or fail to hand in their homework on time.